People's Liberation Army Navy Submarine Force: Development

 The first class of conventionally powered submarine to be operated by the PLAN was the Soviet Whiskey-class.
 The Whiskey was imported from the Soviet Union and subsequently built in considerable numbers and served until the last few remaining boats were removed during the mid-1990s.
 The second type to be operated also owed its origins to the Soviet Union, the Romeo-class, they were built under licence in China as the Type 033 submarine.
 Production of this submarine took place from the late 1960s until the late 1980s.
 The Type 033 went on to form the backbone of the PLAN submarine forces, and has been estimated that more than 100 may have been produced for the PLAN and for export.
 By the late 1990s, a large number of 033s had been retired from active duty and pulled into reserves.
 A handful of upgraded hulls remained in service until the late 2000s for training and other limited purposes.

 The Type 035 submarine (Ming-class), first commissioned in 1974, is based on the Type 033.
 It could be considered as China's first indigenously designed submarine, despite its similarities to the Romeo-class.
 A total of 21 were built, but many of the initial hulls didn't perform well and were subsequently scrapped.
 At least 17 hulls are still in service, with later hulls using modern sonar systems, including the French DUUX-5.
 The later hulls of the Ming-class may have been employed for testing Air-independent propulsion (AIP), which would significantly reduce the noise level of the submarine.
 Mings have reportedly been exercising more frequently since the mid-2000s and making recent incursions into Japanese waters.
 On one occasion a Ming surfaced briefly within Japanese waters before submerging again.

-The PLAN in the 1990s sought to acquire a modern conventional submarine with emphasis on sensors, weaponry, and modern capabilities to engage enemy submarines in modern warfare.
-In 1994 it ordered two Kilo-class 877EKM type submarines from Russia, which were delivered by 1995.